-SUBJECT: BOOSTER CLUBS AND COMMUNITY-BASED CLUBS
+SUBJECT: COMMUNITY-BASED CLUBS AND ORGANIZATIONS

-Booster clubs or other related organizations may be created to promote community support and to raise funds for specific school activities or programs.
+The Board of Education recognizes that community-based clubs and organizations ("clubs") may be created to promote community support and/or to raise funds for specific school activities or programs.
 These groups may not discriminate on the basis of sex, color, national origin, ethnic background, disability, religion or any other arbitrary criteria.

-Rules and regulations will be established to govern the activities of booster clubs and other related organizations.
+Rules and regulations will be established to govern the activities of community-based clubs and organizations.
 The Board further requires that: